Matic Network (MATIC) Trading Up 169% Over Last 7 Days

-Matic Network (CURRENCY:MATIC) traded 3.7% higher against the U.S. dollar during the 24-hour period ending at 11:00 AM ET on June 10th.
-During the last seven days, Matic Network has traded up 169% against the U.S. dollar.
-Matic Network has a market capitalization of $616.67 million and approximately $279.92 million worth of Matic Network was traded on exchanges in the last 24 hours.
-One Matic Network coin can now be bought for $0.12 or 0.00000266 BTC on popular cryptocurrency exchanges.
+Matic Network (CURRENCY:MATIC) traded up 3.7% against the U.S. dollar during the 24-hour period ending at 23:00 PM Eastern on June 11th.
+During the last week, Matic Network has traded 169% higher against the U.S. dollar.
+Matic Network has a total market cap of $616.67 million and $279.92 million worth of Matic Network was traded on exchanges in the last day.
+One Matic Network coin can currently be bought for approximately $0.12 or 0.00000266 BTC on cryptocurrency exchanges.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.